SquareGPS/navixy-api/docs/backend-api/resources/tracking/status/tracker.md

 #### errors

-* 217 Requested limit is too big – limit is more than [history.maxLimit](../../commons/dealer.md).
+* 217 - Requested limit is too big – limit is more than [history.maxLimit](../../commons/dealer.md).
-* 221 Device limit exceeded – if device limit set for the user's dealer has been exceeded.
+* 221 - Device limit exceeded – if device limit set for the user's dealer has been exceeded.
-* 236 Feature unavailable due to tariff restrictions – if there are no trackers with "statuses" tariff feature available.
+* 236 - Feature unavailable due to tariff restrictions – if there are no trackers with "statuses" tariff feature available.

 <hr>

 ### read

-Gets current assigned status of the tracker.
+Gets current assigned working status of the tracker.

 #### parameters